Sleepy-Panda/FeeshNotifier/docs/CT3-beta migration TODOs.md

 - Player name in alert has no formatting
   -  Player.getDisplayName().toString() returns §r§8[§r§c469§r§8] §rMoonTheSadFisher§r §r§7α - no color code before nick

-- Showing extra data in LORE is broken

 - Sacks profits not tracked
   - Because event message not parsed

-- Profit tracker for Enchanted Books and Exp Boosts
+- Profit tracker for Enchanted Books and Exp Boosts (for books works now)
-- Clickable overlay buttons  - smaller scale renders wrongle, disabled for now
+- Clickable overlay buttons  - smaller scale renders wrongly, disabled for now
 - All func_ and field_ to be replaced
 - RESET in the end of trigger messages is not applied sometimes in 1.21
-- Total profit 0
 - Kat pets counted in profit?

 - Moby Duck progress in 1st slot of Time Bag
+- Odger UI looks ugly

 Fully disabled:
+- Alert on non fishing armor

-- Fishing Hook rendering - make it more smooth (lastX not present)
+Fishing Hook rendering - make it more smooth (lastX not present)
 - Also no shadow
+- Also is glowing with shaders

 - Boxing disabled
 - Lore functionality removed (Expertise kills, Item ID)